mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - distro_label="name_for_ISO_file and label of disk when mounted"
 - original_iso - full path to ISO file to amend
 - work_path - full path with sufficient free space, end result (modified ISO file) is programmed to be left there after temporary files are deleted
+- work_path_in_chroot - path to create temp files by scripts run in chroot
 - software_path_root - full path where data to add are located
 - user_name - to replace user name in `run_at_boot_liveusb.sh`
 - path_to_software_in_chroot - full path were data to be added is mounted during install (TODO - remove folder after install)
 - liveiso_path_scripts_in_chroot - full path for scripts be copied to that are to run during boot via `systemd_to_run_as_user.sh`)
 - liveiso_path_settings_in_chroot - full path for files to be copied to for copying to user folder during boot
+- locales - array of locales (languages/keyboard layouts) to add, first one is for interface language

 $work_path should have sufficient free space, now around several Gb, if fails due to space, someone can increase space and restart, it asks to delete previous temporary files when started (if finds any)